Connect

 What if the customer cancels or reschedules?

-If the customer reaches out (call, text, chat) and asks to reschedule or cancel, the AI handles it — updates or deletes the calendar event accordingly.
+If the customer reaches out (call, text, chat) and asks to reschedule or cancel, the AI Receptionist handles it — updates or deletes the calendar event accordingly.
 Both directions sync: deleting the event from Google Calendar marks the appointment as cancelled in ServiceBooked, and vice versa.Disconnecting

 Settings → Integrations → Google Calendar → Disconnect.
 We immediately stop accessing your calendar and revoke the tokens with Google.
-Existing booked events stay on your calendar (we don’t delete them); the AI just stops being able to read or write going forward.Multi-calendar / shared calendars
+Existing booked events stay on your calendar (we don’t delete them); the AI Receptionist just stops being able to read or write going forward.Multi-calendar / shared calendars

 The integration is per-user.
 Each team member can connect their own Google Calendar account from their Settings → Account.
-By default the AI uses the org owner’s calendar; if you want round-robin booking across multiple techs, talk to support about multi-calendar configurations.Sync delay
+By default the AI Receptionist uses the org owner’s calendar; if you want round-robin booking across multiple techs, talk to support about multi-calendar configurations.Sync delay

 Real-time.
 The AI calls Google’s API directly when checking availability, so the calendar state it sees is the live state — even an event you created 5 seconds ago is reflected.Next